Of course, I know my name. I know what I look like. I know what my favorite foods are and what makes me laugh.

-Monists also put forth the idea that if our entire universe originated from one infinitesimal point in spacetime, everything, including both our physical and metaphysical selves, must be comprised of one singular substance.
+Monists also put forth the idea that if our entire universe originated from one infinitesimal point in spacetime, everything, including both our physical and mental selves, must be comprised of one singular substance.

-In the same way that apples and oranges are both comprised of monads at the most basic level, the physical and metaphysical are too comprised of the same essential substance.
-Thus, the physical and metaphysical are neutral in reference to one another because they are essentiallyjust two different ways of organizing the same phenomenon.
+In the same way that apples and oranges are both comprised of monads at the most basic level, the physical and mental are too comprised of the same essential substance.
+Thus, the physical and mental are neutral in reference to one another because they are essentiallyjust two different ways of organizing the same phenomenon.

 Other monists disagree.
-Idealists believe that only the mind is real and that the physical world is merely a manifestation of the metaphysical world.
+Idealists believe that only the mind is real and that the physical world is merely a manifestation of the mental world.

-On the other hand, Physicalists believe that only the physical world is real and that the metaphysical world is a manifestation of the physical world.
+On the other hand, Physicalists believe that only the physical world is real and that the mental world is a manifestation of the physical world.

-Most contemporary philosophers follow this line of thinking.
-It is thought that the universe was created some 13 billion years ago, life somehow began on Earth, creatures evolved into other creatures, and eventually us humans carved our existence into the third rock from the sun.
+Most contemporary philosophers (and scientists) support this line of thinking.
+It’s thought that the universe was created some 13 billion years ago, life somehow began on Earth, creatures evolved into other creatures, and eventually humans weaseled their way into existence.

-Our physical bodies as parts of this physical world, then, would have preceded our metaphysical consciousnesses that would later bloom as evolution took place.
-Our ability to perceive the world is a fairly new one in the grand scheme of abilities, and thus our metaphysical selves are merely representations of the incessantly firing neurons of our brains.
+Biological evolution tells us that the physical body preceded mental consciousness.
+Our ability to perceive the world is a fairly new one in the grand scheme of abilities.
+Thus, our mental selves are merely representations of the incessantly firing neurons of our brains.